 If you decide to use it to release the steam, please wear some protection on your hands like mittens or at least a towel.
 I feel like I cannot over mention this.
 It is so important to keep yourself safe while releasing the steam.

 The float valve is a little button, usually right beside the steam release mechanism.
 Its purpose is to tell you if there is pressure in the instant pot or not.

 When it is down, then there is no pressure in the pot.
 As soon as it pops up, it is telling you that there is pressure inside the container.

-A simple answer to that is that the instant pot should not explode if you follow instructions provided by the manufacturer.
-As I have mentioned in the beginning, anything can happen, but following the instructions and common sense should protect you from any mishaps.
+A simple answer to that is that the instant pot should not explode if you follow the instructions provided by the manufacturer.
+As I mentioned in the beginning, anything can happen, but following instructions and common sense should protect you from mishaps.

 But I bet that you are much more interested in the other possibility.